Liturgical Lighting Design for Worship Experience at Jakarta Cathedral

 The study evaluated:

-Liturgical focal hierarchy
+Liturgical focal hierarchy and scenario development

-Emotional atmosphere
+Emotional and Spiritual atmosphere

 Special attention was given to how light interacts with key liturgical elements such as the altar, tabernacle, crucifix, mural paintings, religious sculptures, and architectural details.